 Let us denote by a1, a2 and a3 the first, the second and the third choice of the structural feature classifier, and by b1, b2 and b3 the first, the second and the third choice of the statistical feature classifier for a given pattern.
 Our experiments showed that the inclusion of additional choices (after the third) provides insignificant recognition rate improvement.
-The results of classifier outputs based on various rule-based cooperation schemes are evaluated and given in Table 3.

-Four results in Table 3 deserve attention.
+The results of classifier outputs based on various rule-based cooperation schemes are evaluated and given in Table 4.3.
+To improve reliability of the system we used rejection criteria that are natural part of the rule-based cooperation schemes.
+Four results in Table 4.3 deserve attention.
 Best reliability is obtained by rule 1 (consensus) but the recognition rate is relatively weak.
 A good compromise is provided by rules 3 and 6, where we choose the first decision b1 of the statistical feature classifier as a final decision c, if it is among the "top two" decisions (a1, a2) in the rule 3 and among the "top three" decisions (a1, a2, a3) in the rule 6 of the structural feature classifier.
 It seems that in this case the structural feature classifier gives a safety rule for the right decision.
 The reliabilities of 98.41% and 97.92% by recognition rates of 95.80% and 96.45% are noticeable results, better than some previous attempts using the same feature sets [2].

 On the other hand, best recognition rate is provided by the relatively complex rule 8.
 Unfortunately, this rule produces high misclassification rate that results in lower reliability.
-Let us notice that the recognition rates achieved by rule-based cooperation schemes is still about 0.3% lower than the recognition rate of the SVM that uses both feature families as one feature set (Table 1).
-They are also noticeably lower than the recognition rates of the statistical cooperation schemes (Table 2).
+Let us notice that the recognition rate achieved by rule-based cooperation schemes is still about 0.3% lower than the recognition rate of the SVM that uses both feature families as one feature set (Table 4.1) and noticeably lower than the recognition rates of the statistical cooperation schemes (Table 4.2).
+This is due to greater "roughness" of our rule-based cooperation schemes that cannot be fine-tuned like most of the statistical cooperation schemes.